 IMPORTANT NOTE: An OTC Drug Product which fails to meet the requirements of the applicable OTC Drug Monograph is considered to be a ‘new drug’ by FDA.
 If such a product were to be launched without prior FDA approval, FDA would seek immediate removal of the product from distribution on the grounds of it being an ‘unapproved drug’.

 While there is a separate OTC Drug Monograph for each drug category, all Monographs are structured in a similar manner.
-Each defines a specific drug category, lists the active ingredients that are permitted (singly and in combination), the quantity of each active ingredient that is permitted in the product, efficacy testing requirements (where applicable), and labeling requirements.
+Each defines a specific drug category, lists the active ingredients that are permitted (singly and in combination), the quantity of each active ingredient that is permitted in the product, efficacy testing requirements (where applicable) and labeling requirements.

-Even if the owner of a drug product is a ‘virtual’ company which outsources all of the above-described activities to service providers, that drug owner is still required to register with FDA and bears the responsibility of ensuring that each of the service providers has performed their services in full compliance with cGMP.
+Even if the owner of a drug product is a ‘virtual’ company that outsources all of the above-described activities to service providers, that drug owner is still required to register with FDA and bears the responsibility of ensuring that each of the service providers has performed their services in full compliance with cGMP.

 Although the order of events may vary, the important fact remains that FDA expects all requirements to be met.
 An example of an OTC Drug launch sequence that would satisfy current cGMP requirements may be described as follows:

 At this stage, the product concept is decided upon.
 This includes the selection of which active ingredient(s) will be utilized, their respective potencies, and comparison with the applicable OTC Drug Monograph to ensure that the product concept does not violate the Monograph.

 Once the product concept has been established, the next step is to develop a formula, select raw materials to be included in the formula, and identify raw material vendors.

 Selection of Container and Closure System

 Having finalized the product formula, the next step is to select the container/closure system for the new OTC Drug Product.
-This must be decided upon prior to conducting stability studies since expiration dating of a drug product is based upon the stability of the product and its compatibility with the container/closure system in which it will be distributed.
+This must be decided upon prior to conducting stability studies since the expiration dating of a drug product is based upon the stability of the product and its compatibility with the container/closure system in which it will be distributed.

 Development of Specifications

 Such specifications are used to assess the suitability of the drug product, the raw materials from which it is manufactured, and the components in which it is packaged.
 Stability specifications are also required.

 Validation of Testing Methodologies

 cGMP requires that analytical methods employed in the testing of drug products and their critical components must be validated.

 Establishing Expiration Dating For Product Launch

 This is achieved by making a “stability batch” and conducting stability testing at appropriate intervals.
-The batch must be at least 1/10th the size of a production scale batch of the new product and it must employ processing equipment that is of similar design to that which will be used in production scale batches.
+The batch must be at least 1/10th the size of a production-scale batch of the new product and it must employ processing equipment that is of similar design to that which will be used in production scale batches.

 NOTE: Expiration dating cannot be based solely upon the results obtained from Accelerated Stability testing.
-Expiration dating must be confirmed through the conducting of Real Time Stability testing.
+Expiration dating must be confirmed through the conducting of Real-Time Stability testing.

 Creation of Product Labeling

 Artwork for labeling must be created and carefully reviewed for accuracy and compliance with the applicable OTC Drug Monograph and also general rules for the labeling of drug products.
-Once approved, labeling materials must be printed in time for product launch.
+Once approved, labeling materials must be printed in time for the product launch.

 cGMP requires that the process used to manufacture drug products must be validated, so as to ensure that process equipment and operating parameters are appropriate, and that the resulting product will meet all specifications and acceptance criteria.

 Although OTC Drug Products do not require FDA approval prior to launch, the FDA must be notified of new OTC Drug Products prior to their launch.
 This notification takes the form of Drug Listing.
 Instructions for completing the Drug Listing process may be found in 21 CFR 207 Subpart D – Listing.

 Ongoing Stability Commitment

 Once an OTC Drug product has been launched, the drug owner has an ongoing cGMP commitment to conduct stability testing on the first three (3) commercial batches, and also to initiate stability testing on at least one batch of the product that is manufactured within each calendar year, for each year that the product continues to be manufactured and distributed.

 Annual Product Review (APR)

 cGMP requires that drug owners conduct an annual review of each of its OTC Drug Products, so as to verify the continuing appropriateness of the product formula, its specifications, testing methods and the manufacturing process.

 How can CPT℠ Labs help launch your OTC product?

-This includes early stage consulting assistance in assuring that your new product complies with the correct OTC Drug Monograph; raw material and container/closure system testing; In-process, Product Release and Stability testing; Method Development and Method Validation services; Process Validation and Cleaning Validation testing; OTC Monograph efficacy testing (SPF, for example).
+This includes early-stage consulting assistance in assuring that your new product complies with the correct OTC Drug Monograph; raw material and container/closure system testing; In-process, Product Release and Stability testing; Method Development and Method Validation services; Process Validation and Cleaning Validation testing; OTC Monograph efficacy testing (SPF, for example).

 Based on the individual needs of our clients, we offer a wide range of support across various departments.
 Since initial product testing can be fairly complex in terms of a high-quality, safe and trusted product, our clients typically explore the benefits of numerous departments and areas of expertise, including:

-- Clinical —Efficacy trials can be performed for safety, consumer in-use, and to support claims, such as ‘dermatologist-tested’ and ‘ophthalmologist-tested.’
+Clinical —Efficacy trials can be performed for safety, consumer in-use, and to support claims, such as ‘dermatologist-tested’ and ‘ophthalmologist-tested.’

-- In-Vitro Safety — Our in-vitro safety department assists clients when they are looking to perform non-animal or animal-free toxicology testing.
+In-Vitro Safety — Our in-vitro safety department assists clients when they are looking to perform non-animal or animal-free toxicology testing.